unauthorized-games/talkman/README.md

 All three of these were authored by Rinco and featured voice acting as the main attractive point.

-The multicart is, in fact, the *Os Cavaleiros do Zodíaco* game, as the menu's code is simply glued onto the audio data for the ending theme.
+The game compilation is, in fact, the *Os Cavaleiros do Zodíaco* game, as the menu's code is simply glued onto the audio data for the ending theme.
 The other two games are separate and bundled together with the CDZ game.

 PORTUGUÊS:<br>